appliedtopology/ctl/README.md

 This sticks the headers into the default location on your system and all the tools into the appropriate path/bin directory

 ## USING (coming soon) ##
-See tools/ or the unit tests for a number of examples of using the library.
+See tools/ or tests/ for a number of examples of using the library.
 We hope to write a tutorial soon.

 ## SUBMITTING PATCHES ##